On geometrically finite degenerations I: boundaries of main hyperbolic components: Introduction

 \subsection{Main Hyperbolic component}

 A polynomial $P(z) = a_dz^d+...+a_0$ is said to be {\em monic} if $a_d = 1$ and {\em centered} if $a_{d-1} = 0$.
 Let $\MP_d$ be the space of all monic and centered polynomials.
-A monic and centered polynomial with connected Julia set has a unique choice of the B\"ottcher map normalized so that the derivative at infinity is $1$, thus is regarded as a {\em marked polynomial}.
-Let $\PH_d \subseteq \MP_d$ be the hyperbolic component that contains $z^d$.
-We call $\PH_d$ the {\em main hyperbolic component} of degree $d$.
+A degree $d$ polynomial $P$ with connected Julia set has $d-1$ invariant external rays.
+A {\em marking} of $P$ is a particular choice of an invariant external ray.
+A monic and centered polynomial $P$ with connected Julia set has a unique choice of the B\"ottcher map normalized so that the derivative at infinity is $1$.
+The angle $0$ external ray under this normalization thus gives a marking of $P$.
+Therefore, $P$ is regarded as a {\em marked polynomial}.
+If $P$ has a Jordan curve Julia set, then a marking is equivalent to a choice of a repelling fixed point on its Julia set $J(P)$.